 The Schwebebahn Dresden, like the Schwebebahn Wuppertal, is a curious sort of cable car.

-Rather than stand on rails like a normal cable car, it hangs on a single rail form above.
-The Schwebebahn Dresden connects the urban pars Loschwitz and Oberloschwitz and runs on a 274 meter track, held up by 33 towers, of which the tallest has a height of 14 meters.
+Rather than stand on rails like a normal cable car, it hangs on a single rail from above.
+The Schwebebahn Dresden connects the urban parts of Loschwitz and Oberloschwitz and runs on a nearly 900-foot track, held up by 33 towers, of which the tallest has a height of about 46 feet.

-The Schwebebahn or “floating train” of Dresden was designed by Eugen Langen, who built also the Schwebebahn in Wuppertal and went into service in 1901, making it the oldest suspension railway in the world.
+The Schwebebahn or “floating train” of Dresden was designed by Eugen Langen, who built also the Schwebebahn in Wuppertal, and it went into service in 1901, making it the oldest suspension railway in the world.